March 21-22-23 Study Visit in Gorizia, Nova Gorica and Šempeter-Vrtojba

 The GECT GO/EZTS GO has approved a strategic plan selecting 3 pilot measures.
 The pilot action “Isonzo – Soča” exploits synergies between territorial development and urban mobility investing on a number of cycling and walking paths serving the three Municipalities and improving the accessibility to a restored area near the river that will become a cross-border park.
 Projects under the ITI will be strongly focused on infrastructure restoring and investments therefore there is a strong interest from GECT GO/EZTS GO to get the best knowledge in terms of European standards and best practices and translate them into the I.T.I. management documents

-The main objective of the PA 4.
-(Promotion of energy efficiency and renewable energy production and use; 4.5 Carbon dioxide emission reduction strategies, promotion of sustainable mobility especially in urban areas, environmental damage mitigation) is to promote sustainable mobility and the development of environmentally friendly transport in order to reduce carbon dioxide emissions.
+The main objective of the Priority Axes 4 and 5 of the Interreg Europe Programme (Promotion of energy efficiency and renewable energy production and use; Carbon dioxide emission reduction strategies, promotion of sustainable mobility especially in urban areas, environmental damage mitigation) is to promote sustainable mobility and the development of environmentally friendly transport in order to reduce carbon dioxide emissions.

 For the 2014-2020 programming period, the implementation of infrastructural measures and intelligent transport systems will help to reduce car congestion and improve the efficient use of cars.
 It will encourage residents to choose public transport for urban and suburban journeys and other sustainable transport solutions, such as cycling, walking and electric cars,.
 In order to lower the number of private cars sustainable mobility plans will be developed, in order to coordinate the development of transport infrastructure, increase its efficiency, coordinate the implementation of new transport services, promote multimodal journeys.
 This will help to change and shape citizen approach towards more sustainable mobility behaviour.
 It is also planned to use more alternative and less polluting fuel and thereby to reduce environmental pollution.
 During this period, it is expected to reduce CO2 generated by transport activities by 10%.